akalnay/Determination/ReadMe.md

 [&uarr;](#dates-and-times)
 #### **Determine if a date falls within a range**

 This example shows how to verify a method that determines if the current date-time falls within a provided range.
-The example shows three methods which while being slightly different they all have the same intent:
+The example shows three methods which while being slightly different they all have the same intent, that is to determine if at the time of the method's invocation the current time is within the required range:
 1. `IsItTeaTime1(DateTime startDateTime, DateTime endDateTime)`
 This method is not testable because the method's logic obtains the current date-time internally.
 There is no way for testing code to supply a value to use as a substitute for the current date-time.
 The method is not deterministic because when invoked it might return different values.
 2. `IsItTeaTime1(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime)`